 There are strict building restrictions in the national park so you won’t find beachfront properties here, however, there are some fantastic places to stay within a short drive of the coast which offer great character and hospitality.
 The Casas Brancas website is pretty comprehensive and includes Monte da Vilarinha which I briefly visited, it looked heavenly.

 The Alentejo coast can be reached from either Faro or Lisbon airports.
 The former is closer (1 hour 45 minutes) but you’ll have a more rewarding drive from the latter (2 hours 45 minutes).

-Greece: tried the Ionian Islands?
+Greece off the beaten track: tried the Ionian Islands?
 Try the Small Cyclades

 Best for: island hopping adventurers